bgian/Cloud/README.md

-# Kiwi
+# MCSS

-Kiwi is a lightweight collection of modular CSS.
+MCSS is a lightweight collection of modular CSS.
 Together each immutable utility creates a speedy and scalable project.
 Inspired by the common styles I use for projects and the habit of changing visuals constantly.

 ## Installation